nuta/ftl/README.md

 - Aim to being easy to develop, not achiving a correct and beautiful architecture.
 Make OS development approachable and fun for everyone.
 - Don't try to achieve the perfect design from the beginning.
 Imagine how the userspace should look like first, not vice versa - the microkernel is just a runtime for applications.
-- "process" is just one of the many ways to isolate components.
-Implement recent ways like language-based (Rust/WebAssembly), or Intel/Arm specific mechanisms (Intel PKS) for better performance.
+- The traditional "user-mode" concept is just one of the many ways to isolate components.
+Implement other faster ways like language-based (e.g. Rust/WebAssembly), or Intel/Arm specific mechanisms (e.g. Intel PKS) for better performance.
 - Implement in [Rust](https://www.rust-lang.org/) with async APIs, without async Rust (`async fn`).
 Every component has a simple main loop to make the execution flow clear.

 TODO: nice drawining of the architecture

 ## Features

-- 64-bit RISC-V support
+- 64-bit RISC-V support.
-- 64-bit Arm support (partially)
-- Virtio device support (virtio-net only for now)
+- Virtio device support (virtio-net only for now).
-- TCP/IP stack based on [smoltcp](https://github.com/smoltcp-rs/smoltcp)
+- TCP/IP stack based on [smoltcp](https://github.com/smoltcp-rs/smoltcp).
-- Intuitive Rust API for apps, OS servers, and device drivers
+- Intuitive Rust API for apps, OS servers, and device drivers.
-- Auto-generated IPC stubs and startup code from declarative YAML files
+- Auto-generated IPC stubs and startup code from declarative YAML files.

-- MMU/Usermode-based isolation (so-called traditional "process" isolation, planned)
+- MMU/usermode-based isolation *(so-called traditional "process" isolation, planned)*.
-- x86_64 support (once the kernel API stabilizes, planned)
+- Arm and x86_64 support *(once the kernel API stabilizes, planned)*.
-- Shell (planned)
+- Shell *(planned)*.
-- File system support (planned)
+- File system support *(planned)*.
-- JavaScript API (planned)
+- JavaScript API *(planned)*.
-- WebAssembly support (planned)
+- WebAssembly-based isolation *(planned)*.
-- Linux compatibility layer using the genuine Linux kernel (planned)
+- Linux compatibility layer using the genuine Linux kernel microVM *(planned)*.

 ## Getting Started